Editorial compare

 Primary buying logic

-ChatGPT leans Broad AI workspace with deep research, connectors, projects, and Codex in one product, while Grok leans Fast-rising challenger with Business packaging, connectors, MCP support, enterprise controls, and Grok Build.
+ChatGPT leans Broad AI workspace with deep research, connectors, projects, and Codex in one product, while Grok leans Challenger with Business packaging, connectors and MCP, scheduled automations, metered voice bots, Build Mode, and Grok Build.

 ChatGPT